Skip to main content

 info

-Lakebase Autoscaling is the latest version of Lakebase with autoscaling compute, scale-to-zero, branching, and instant restore.
-For feature comparison with Lakebase Provisioned, see choosing between versions.
+Lakebase Autoscaling is the latest version of Lakebase, with autoscaling compute, scale-to-zero, branching, and instant restore.
+If you are a Lakebase Provisioned user, see Lakebase Provisioned.

-This page provides an overview of the Lakebase Autoscaling API, including authentication, available endpoints, and common patterns for working with the REST API, Databricks CLI, Databricks SDKs (Python, Java, Go), and Terraform.
+This page provides an overview of the Lakebase Autoscaling API, including authentication, available endpoints, and common patterns for working with the REST API, Databricks CLI, and Databricks SDKs (Python, Java, Go).

 For the complete API reference, see the Postgres API documentation.